affinitybridge/references_integrity/README.txt

-This module provides a method to enforce referential integrity rules for References (http://drupal.org/project/references) fields (user and node reference) or Entity References (https://www.drupal.org/project/entityreference).
+This module provides a method to enforce referential integrity rules for References (http://drupal.org/project/references) fields (user and node reference) or Entity Reference (https://www.drupal.org/project/entityreference).
 In other words, it allows you to decide what to do with reference values when a referenced entity (node, user, or entity) is deleted.

 The problem: